 So there was a lot going on at this particular juncture because the case was over.

-Um what do you think was in that meeting?
+What do you think was in that meeting?

-And what did you think of Sally Yates' testimony where she was shocked by the fact that after that January 5th meeting in the Oval Office that Obama himself revealed to her that he knew the full contents of the unmasked calls of General Flynn?
+And what did you think of Sally Yates' testimony where she was shocked by the fact that after that January 5th meeting in the Oval Office, that Obama himself revealed to her that he knew the full contents of the unmasked calls of General Flynn?

-Yes, that whole scenario was uh quite remarkable.
+Yes, that whole scenario was quite remarkable.

-There was a lot going on in late December, early January, starting in the middle of December with Mr. Clapper expanding the rules for sharing uh confidential secret information among the various agencies.
+There was a lot going on in late December, early January, starting in the middle of December with Mr. Clapper expanding the rules for sharing confidential secret information among the various agencies.

 I mean, they greatly broadened the distribution for what should have been closely held information.